-Figure 5.
+Fig. 5.
 Global detectors.
-The photo shows the hexagonal barrel arrangement of the plastic tiles (dark square surfaces), the beam line and to the right, just in front of the yellow yoke of the D1 magnet, one of the beam-beam counter arrays, where the radiators show as dark circles.
-The Si strip detectors have been removed for the picture and the other beam-beam counter array is outside the photo to the left.
+The photo shows the hexagonal barrel arrangement of the plastic tiles (dark square surfaces), the beam line and to the right, just in front of the yellow yoke of the D1 magnet, one of the BBC arrays, where the radiators show as dark circles.
+The Si strip detectors have been removed for the picture and the other BBC array is outside the photo to the left.

-interaction point.
-They measure the total energy of neutrons in a cone of θ <2 mr around the downstream beam directions.
-The ZDC resolution is 21% for 1 neutron at 65 GeV.
-Coincidence events in the two ZDC detectors provide a near minimum bias trigger, making it useful as an event trigger as well as a luminosity monitor [6].
-In addition, the neutron multiplicity is also known to be correlated with the event geometry [7] and can therefore be used together with the data from the multiplicity array and the beam-beam counters to estimate the centrality of the collision.
+The ZDCs [4] are placed behind the DX magnets on both sides of the interaction vertex 18 m from the nominal interaction point.
+They measure the total energy of neutrons in a cone of $\theta < 2 \text{ mr}$ around the downstream beam directions.
+The ZDC resolution is 21% for one neutron at 65 GeV.
+Coincidence events in the two ZDC detectors provide a near minimum bias trigger, making it useful as an event trigger as well as a luminosity monitor [5].
+In addition, the neutron multiplicity is also known to be correlated with the event geometry [6] and can therefore be used together with the data from the multiplicity array and the BBCs to estimate the centrality of the collision.

-There are identical sets of ZDCs in all of the RHIC experiments.
+There are identical sets of ZDCs in all the RHIC experiments.
 They provide luminosity measurements for the RHIC machine group as well as neutron measurements.
 Since the ZDCs provide some centrality information, the placement of identical detectors in all four of the RHIC experiments provides the possibility of comparing results from the different experiments obtained with nearly identical event characteristics.